 2019 – Guidestar Transparency Award for nonprofits

 The nonprofit Environmental Genome Initiative was founded in 2017.
-Dr. Overcash, a chemical engineer and an environmental specialist who has researched industrial pollution prevention since 1980, was joined by scientists specializing in chemical engineering, industrial engineering, environmental health and human health.
-The group had focused much of their work on green energy, process and sustainable systems engineering, chemical circularity as well as life cycle impact and risk modeling.
+Dr. Overcash, a chemical engineer and an environmental specialist who has researched industrial pollution prevention since 1980, was joined by scientists specializing in chemical engineering, industrial engineering, environmental health and human health and safety.
+The group members had focused much of their work on green energy, process and sustainable systems engineering, chemical circularity as well as life cycle impact and risk modeling.

 To date, more than 2,000 detailed chemical manufacturing processes with a wide variety of molecular structures, elemental compositions, and commercial uses have been mapped.
 The goal is to produce the map of the environmental footprints of all products by first establishing the carbon footprint of the industrial chemicals used, a critical base of any product.
 It will provide the primary data and the means for Scope 3 reporting of the indirect emissions of a company’s suppliers and others in the upstream and downstream activities in their supply chains.